koenderks/aRtsy/README.md

 library(aRtsy)
 ```

 **Note:** render times in RStudio can be quite long for some artworks.
 It is therefore strongly recommended to save the artwork to a file before checking it out.
-You can use the build-in `saveCanvas()` function for this, which saves the artwork with an appropriate size and quality.
+You can use the `saveCanvas()` function for this, which saves the artwork with an appropriate size and quality.

 ```r
 artwork <- canvas_strokes(colors = c('black', 'white'))